-• On August 4, 2017, the Monetary Authority of Singapore (MAS) released its consultation paper on proposed amendments to the Payment and Settlement Systems (Finality and Netting) Act (FNA).
+- On August 4, 2017, MAS released its consultation paper on proposed amendments to the Payment and Settlement Systems (Finality and Netting) Act (FNA).
 It aims to improve protection by extending insolvency protection to transfer orders, netting and settlement in a designated system, insolvency protection to collateral security and clarifying key legal terms to allow for a more comprehensive insolvency protection and payment finality.
 These also seek to set out clear designated criteria for payment and settlement systems, as well as strengthen the administrative powers of MAS.
-The deadline for submissions was August 31.
+The deadline for submissions was August 31, 2017. - On November 20, 2017, MAS released a consultation paper proposing to formalise expectations for certain market participants that fall under the Securities and Futures Act (SFA) to have written policies and procedures in place to ensure that customer orders are executed on the best available terms (also known as best execution).
+This follows MAS' earlier proposal for a market operator to have measures in place to facilitate its members' execution of customers' orders in the customers' interests, and to ensure that its handling and execution of bids and offers is conducted on a fair and objective basis.
+MAS also proposes an enhancement to the existing business conduct requirements, applicable to licensees, banks, merchant banks and finance companies, relating to handling of customers' orders.